-Karyn Polito was inaugurated on January 8th, 2015 as the 72nd Lieutenant Governor of the Commonwealth of Massachusetts, having served previously in both in the public and private sector.
+Karyn Polito was inaugurated on January 8th, 2015 as the 72nd Lieutenant Governor of the Commonwealth of Massachusetts, having served previously in both the public and private sector.

 Since taking office, Lt.
 Governor Polito has travelled across the state to work with people on making Massachusetts a great place to live, work and raise a family.